-- Your care at Cornell Health is confidential. - Because there is no charge for STI screening\, it will not show up on any bill.
+- Your care at Cornell Health is confidential. - Because there is no charge for STI screening, it will not show up on any bill.
 Any charges that may apply for STI treatment would appear on your Bursar bill as "Cornell Health Services." - Health records are maintained through a secure electronic health records (EHR) system and are completely separate from all other university records.
 Your privacy of this information is protected by law. - If you have any concerns about the confidentiality of your health care, please speak with your health care provider or with Cornell Health's Privacy Officer (607-255-7896).

-\For students on a student health plan (SHP or SHP-M) and students who pay the Student Health Fee
+For students on a student health plan (SHP or SHP+) or students who are covered by private insurance and pay the Student Health Fee